skeezicsb/PERQemu/PERQemu/Readme.txt

-The PERQ is an early microcoded graphical workstation with a high-resolution bitmapped display and is arguably one of the first commercially-available "workstation" class of computers to meet the "3 M's" criteria: a megabyte of memory, a million pixel display, and a MIP of processing power.
-Heavily influenced by the Xerox PARC "D-machines" and taking inspiration from the DEC PDP-11 for some of its performance tricks, it was designed and demonstrated in 1979 but not released in production quantities until late 1980.
+The PERQ is an early microcoded graphical workstation with a high-resolution bitmapped display and is arguably one of the first commercially-available "workstation" class computers to meet the "3 M" criteria: a megabyte of RAM, a million pixel display, and a million instructions-per-second of processing power.
+Heavily influenced by the Xerox PARC Alto and taking inspiration from the DEC PDP-11 for some of its performance tricks, it was first demonstrated in 1979 but not released in production quantities until late 1980.
 It is estimated that fewer than 5,000 PERQs were built, mostly sold to universities.